BDouchet/SDATA/README.md

 ## TP-LDA

-It is a work on iris dataset for classification using Linear Discriminant Analysis.
-In this project, I work on :
+Work on iris dataset for classification using Linear Discriminant Analysis.
+In this project :
 - Data Visualization (pairplot, TSNE)
 - Calculation of the LDA manually
 - Comparison with sklearn LDA